mathewmarquez/mathewmarquez/README.md

 # Hi, I'm Mathew! 👋

 Welcome to my GitHub!
-I'm on a journey to become a proficient Web Developer, diving into both client-side and server-side technologies.
+I'm on a career path towards Full Stack Development, diving into both client-side and server-side technologies.
 Here's a bit about my developer journey and what I'm currently working on:

 ## 🌱 What I'm Doing